-The following documents, under the title of "OIST Graduate School Policies", detail official and enforceable policies in relation to student admissions, the academic programs of OIST, student support measures, and other duties fulfilled by the Graduate School at OIST.
+The following Graduate School policies detail official and enforceable policies in relation to student admissions, the academic programs of OIST, student support measures, and other duties fulfilled by the Graduate School.

-OIST Graduate School Policies immediately support OIST University Rules and OIST Policies, Rules and Procedures (PRP), and should be read in conjunction with the above.
-OIST Graduate School Policies do not in any way supersede OIST University Rules or the OIST PRP.
-If any discrepancy is found, OIST University Rules and OIST PRP take precedent.
+Graduate School policies supplement, and do not in any way supersede, the University Rules and the University's Policies, Rules and Procedures (PRP).
+If any discrepancy is found, the University Rules and the University's PRP take precedent.

-Academic Program Policies (and other OIST Graduate School Policies, as much as is possible) form a complete set of OIST educational program requirements and are finalized prior to each academic year.
+OIST Graduate School policies form a complete set of OIST educational program requirements.
 Only in extraordinary circumstances are exceptional amendments made during the academic year.

-Where amendments are made to Academic Program Policies in subsequent academic years, students may opt to update to the new set of academic policies in writing, but must do so in entirety, and with no option to revert to former academic year iterations.
+Where amendments are made to graduation requirements in subsequent academic years, students may opt to update to these new graduation requirements in writing, but must do so in entirety, and with no option to revert to former academic year iterations.